MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/api-alerts.md

 ---
 title: Cloud App Security Alerts API
-description: This article provides information about using the Alerts API. ms.date: 10/20/2020 ms.topic: reference
+description: This article provides information about using the Alerts API. ms.date: 05/04/2021 ms.topic: reference
 ---
 # Alerts API

 [!INCLUDE [Banner for top of topics](includes/banner.md)]

-The Alerts API provides you with information about immediate risks identified by Cloud App Security and require attention.
+The Alerts API provides you with information about immediate risks identified by Cloud App Security that require attention.
 Alerts can result from suspicious usage patterns or from files containing content that violates company policy.

 The following lists the supported requests: